 Aftercare and Maintenance

-Good aftercare is important to keep your veneers looking clean and natural.
+Good aftercare is important to keep your teeth veneers looking clean and natural.
 With proper maintenance and dental checkups, they can last for many years.

 Daily Care Tips

-Caring for veneers is not complicated.
+Caring for teeth veneers is not complicated.
 Brush your teeth twice a day with a non-abrasive fluoride toothpaste.
 Avoid whitening toothpastes, as they can be too abrasive and wear down the veneer surface over time.
 Floss daily to keep your gums healthy around the veneer margins.
 Healthy gums are essential for keeping your veneers looking good long-term.

 Foods and Habits to Avoid